What time should I start fasting?

 Fasting begins from the first light of the day and this occurs in the early hours of the morning.
 To make it easier, many mosques & Islamic Centres put together timetables which have the starting times.
 There may be some differences in these timetables based upon the method they used to extract the times.

-Traditionally, most Muslims follow the observations made by Muslim World League or University of Islamic Sciences, Karachi who have agreed with classical scholars such as al-Biruni that we the correct times are based on about 18 degrees.
+Traditionally, most Muslims follow the observations made by Muslim World League or University of Islamic Sciences, Karachi who have agreed with classical scholars such as al-Biruni that we the correct times are based on about 17.5 or 18 degrees.

 In the UK, we suffer from persistent twilight in summer months for which a new standard was established in 2012 by London Central Mosque and have the starting time suhoor later.